Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Tree and Landscape Lighting

 Bare branches offer striking winter silhouettes.
 Soft uplighting on specimen trees adds depth and evening drama, especially when snow reflects the light.
-Homes with existing landscape lighting can often integrate seasonal lighting seamlessly.
+Homes with existing landscape lighting can often integrate seasonal lighting in a way that feels seamless rather than temporary.

 Entryway Illumination